tukkek/aros/README.md

-# A Rando of Sorrow (Castlevania: Aria of Sorrow randomizer)
+# A Rando of Sorrow

+AROS is a Castlevania: Aria of Sorrow randomizer.